NHL family with ties to Maine shares why the Stanley Cup is so special

 Kevin Dineen has also won a gold medal as the head coach of the Canadian women's Olympic team.
 However, as incredible as a gold medal is, he says there's something special about the Stanley Cup.

 "The Stanley Cup is just so hard to win!
-Four series, and it's such a grind and a long stretch.
-The emotional toll that it takes and the physical part of it that goes into the players and the coaches are pretty incredible to witness."
+Four series, and it's such a grind and long stretch," Kevin says.

 Kevin and his wife Annie Dineen have four children--Hannah (24), Emma (22), William (18), Declan (16).